Poutine in Quebec

 ©TQ/M. Dupuis

-Get your groove on at Festival d’été de Québec.
 I may be a Bonnaroo veteran, but there are startlingly few other outdoor music festivals that I’ve attended in my life—and definitely not one in Canada (yet).
-If the Princess channels her Aunt Pippa, I’m sure she’ll be all about shaking her groove thing at Festival d’été de Québec.
-If it turns out she’s more of a conservative listener, she might opt for the summer Festival International de Jazz de Montreal instead.
+Quebec in summer is one big party, and you can get your groove on at Festival d’été de Québec or go a bit more mellow at Festival International de Jazz de Montreal instead.

 ©TQ/J.-F. Hamelin